Your Community, Your Station - Needs YOU!

-We are not just looking for presenters - there are a number of opportunities behind the scenes too.
+We are not just looking for presenters - there are many opportunities behind the scenes too.
 Explore some of the aspects you could get involved with below.

 If you feel you have skills which might be useful to us or would like a new challenge, click to request an application pack.

-CHBN is always keen to consider new programming ideas that complement the existing schedule, allowing the presenter the creativity to be able to develop their own programme, whilst providing them with the support and guidance necessary to get the best out of them.
+CHBN will allow the presenter the creativity to be able to develop their own programme but provide them the support and guidance necessary to facilitate the best possible broadcasting.

 All presenters are encouraged to include a good level of speech content within their programmes, this could include regular features or interviews on a variety of topics.

-In addition to working behind the microphone, CHBN are always looking for volunteers who are able to support presenters 'behind the scenes' during their programme.
+CHBN are always looking for volunteers who can support a presenter during their programme.

-This can involve taking calls from listeners and passing details to the presenter, assisting the presenter by finding requested songs in the music library, helping line up guests and programme segments for the presenter and greeting visitors when they arrive at the studio for interviews.
+This could involve taking calls from listeners, finding requested songs in the music library, helping line up guests/programme segments and greeting visitors when they arrive at the studio for interview.